This DIY tutorial teaches how to make Olaf Christmas ornaments inspired by the Disney movie Frozen using polymer clay.

 - Select and trim twigs to use for arms and hair.

-- Bake according to polymer clay manufacturers directions.
-We baked ours in a 275 F oven for 25 mins laying down on a baking sheet lined with parchment paper.
+- I baked the clay ornaments in the photographs at 275°F for 25 minutes on a baking sheet lined with parchment paper.

 Related: Rustic Acorn Marble Ornaments